MichelMoriniaux/BigPowerBox/README.md

 - input Current and voltage measurement
 - output current measurement on all ports
 - TODO: dew heater control based on temp/humid sensors

+## USB ports or rather, the lack of
+All commercial powerboxes have an integrated USB hub, so why does my box not have one?
+TBH I originally wanted to also have an awesome USB3.1 Gen 2 hub with plenty of ports, but have you ever tried to design one?
+One of the goals was to spend less building this than buying a commercial box and from my research - and the laughs of my friends who are in hardware - I deduced that I would have spent much more just iterating to get the high speed USB hub working.
+It's a completely different ball game to build a reliable, superspeed USB hub, especially when astrophotographers looove long usb cables.
+So I decided to leave that project for another day and just buy an industrial hub.

 ## File contents
 Please read the Readme in each folder for more details